eyalcha/read_your_meter/README.md

 ### Install Selenuim

-For installing [Sellenuim](https://www.selenium.dev/) please refere to the [offical documentation](https://www.selenium.dev/documentation/en/selenium_installation).
+For installing [Sellenuim](https://www.selenium.dev/) please refer to the [offical documentation](https://www.selenium.dev/documentation/en/selenium_installation).

 If you want to run the Sellenuim on Raspbery Pi, you can use the following command to download and start container with the following command: